 - 1. In-person meetings and gatherings are highly discouraged at this time.
 (V3) - 2.
 However, if the at the discretion of the Rector, Priest-in-Charge or Senior Warden an inperson meeting is required the following options be used in this order: - 1) Outdoor meeting using masks and social distancing.
 These can be held either onsite if a place is available or off-site in a safe, public space. - 2) Indoor meeting on site.
-All requirements for masking, social distancing, single use of spaces and disinfection shall be met.
-(V3) - Meeting size shall be limited to 10 or less people in counties that are 'green' or 'yellow' on the Dashboard and 5 or less for counties that are 'orange' or 'red' on the Dashboard.
-(V3) - 4.
+All requirements for masking, social distancing, single use of spaces, ventilation, and cleaning shall be met.
+(V3) (V5)

+- Meeting size shall be limited to 10 or less people in counties that are 'green' or 'yellow' on the Dashboard and 5 or less for counties that are 'orange' or 'red' on the Dashboard.
+(V3) Meetings shall be the minimum time required but not longer than 30 minutes without a break where the participants leave the building.
+Whenever possible, windows should be open.
+(V5) - 4.
 No food or beverages shall be served or provided.
 (V3)